-Lepanto will continue producing gold and silver dore from its Victoria and Teresa deposits.
-The Copper/Gold resources are being reviewed with a view to resuming copper production in the near future.
-The Company intends to raise P2 Billion within the year, to come from and support an increase in the authorized capital stock from P6,640,000,000 to P9,000,000,000.
-Proceeds will fund an exploration program targeting copper-gold areas, settlement of liabilities and working capital.
+The Company intends to raise P2 Billion within the year to support an increase in the authorized capital stock from P6,640,000,000 to P9,000,000,000 as approved by the stockholders last year.
+Proceeds will fund an exploration program targeting copper-gold areas, settlement of liabilities, and working capital.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for 2021, 2020 and 2019
+Management's Discussion and Analysis of Financial Condition and Results of Operations for 2022, 2021 and 2020